AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 Furthermore, we have also been researching the Polkadot Forum.
 We have found two exposed
-critical  top priorities in Polkadot ecosystem which are (1) Marketing and (2) BizDev as you can see in the following post: https://forum.polkadot.network/t/make-polkadot-great-again/4004
+critical top priorities in the Polkadot ecosystem which are (1) Marketing and (2) BizDev as you can see in the following recent post in the Polkadot Forum: https://forum.polkadot.network/t/make-polkadot-great-again/4004